lukso-network/docs/docs/contracts/contracts/LSP7DigitalAsset/LSP7DigitalAsset.md

 _Decrease the allowance of `operator` by -`substractedAmount`_

 Atomically decreases the allowance granted to `operator` by the caller.
-This is an alternative approach to [`authorizeOperator(...)`](#`authorizeoperator) that can be used as a mitigation for the double spending allowance problem.
+This is an alternative approach to [`authorizeOperator`](#authorizeoperator) that can be used as a mitigation for the double spending allowance problem.

 <blockquote>